 “Even if it’s true, you’re lucky!” he even said.
 “The old saying goes: seeing a ghost in the recording room will bring you luck with your recording.”

 Yeah, right, I thought grimly.
 What part of that was lucky?
 Besides, she was in the recording room to which we theoretically didn’t have access, so it wasn’t really OUR recording room.
+And definitely not our luck.

-As we all knew that the ghost was wandering curse, the atmosphere around us became normal again.
+As we all knew that the ghost was a wandering curse, the atmosphere around us became normal again.
 Youjin apologized, but that wasn’t important.
 I was glad I didn’t have to endure more of this awkwardness.
 For a moment we forgot about the ghost and enjoyed our break time.
 We went to eat dinner to the restaurant near our company.
 Out of curiosity I checked the table, however I didn’t see the handprint.
 How did that work anyway?
 Once the marking was left for some time, sometimes it disappeared immediately.
 I cleared my mind and focused on the delicious food.

 We sat at the same table as last time.
 I glanced at the table, where I saw Hyeon Ju, who probably acted as that drunk girl then.
 It was empty, so I sighed with relief.
 After a few minutes we had our noodles delivered.
-I wanted to eat first but stopped in midway, seeing Heejun’s look.
+I wanted to eat first but stopped in the midway, seeing Heejun’s face.

 “What’s wrong?”
 I asked.